katherinebroner/phase-0/week-1/reflections.md

 5.  pwd: print working directory; ls: list directory/file; mv: move/rename a file/directory; cd: change to a different directory; ../: move to the previous directory (one above the current directory); touch: create an empty text file; mkdir: create a new directory; less: view a text file in the Terminal; rmdir: remove a directory; rm: remove a file; help: find information about a command.

 # 1.4 Forking and Cloning Reflection

+How to Create a New Repo: 1) Log in to your GitHub account.
+2) Select the "+" sign at the top right to create a new repository.
+3)  On "Create a new repository" page, type in the repo name, select public or private, and other specifications.
+Then, click create repo!

+How to Fork a Repo: 1)  Navigate to the repository you would like to have copied over to your GitHub account.
+You will need to fork the repo over from the original source of the data.
+2)  Click the Fork button in the top right and select your GitHub account.
+The repo will then be forked into your GitHub and ready to work on!

+How to Clone a Repo:  1) Log in to your GitHub account and click on the repo you would like to clone onto your local machine.
+This will bring you to the specific page of that repository.
+2)  In the middle of the screen, copy the HTTPS link (this will connect the repo in your GitHub account to your local machine).
+3)  Navigate to your Terminal and go to the directory where you would like to clone in this repository.
+4)  Once in the proper directory, type git clone <paste URL that was copied from GitHub>.
+5)  After executing, you will be able to see that the repo has been cloned onto your computer.

+A programmer would choose to fork a repository when they would like to work on code that has already been written by another user.
+This allows the programmer to copy over a working version of the code to their local account and make edits and changes without affecting the master branch of the code.
+Forking over a repository is much quicker than writing a new repository, especially when the code base has already been completed.

+I did not have any major struggles setting up git and GitHub since I have worked with both applications in the past.
+This allowed me to feel more comfortable moving through the steps and continue advancing my knowledge and comfort level with using both git and GitHub.
+One thing I need to be cautious of when cloning over a repository from my GitHub account is to ensure that I am in the proper directory in my Terminal.
+I learned that it is important to have very specific directories so you can easily navigate to your various repositories.